 1. Complainant was appointed to an Audit Specialist 1 position (subsequently reallocated to Financial Specialist 3) in the accounts payable unit of the business services operation at UWEC (University of Wisconsin-Eau Claire) in December 1990.
-This transaction was a voluntary demotion in lieu of discharge from a Financial Specialist 3 position in facilities maintenance.
+This transaction was a voluntary demotion in lieu of discharge from a position in facilities management that was four pay ranges higher than the position in accounts payable.
 Carol Duffenbach has been complainant's immediate supervisor in accounts payable.
+At all relevant times, complainant has been in the highest classified position in accounts payable under Ms. Duffenbach, and the only employe in accounts payable with the working title of auditor.2